xp44mm/Notebook/F#/Reflection at Run Time(fs).md

 ![img](C:/Program Files/Typora/images/fig799_01.jpg)
 Figure 18-3: The demo application, which uses on-the-fly compilation to evaluate functions and find the roots of any equation that uses the X variable

-The types that allow us to compile an assembly at run time are in the `Microsoft.VisualBasic` namespace (or in the `Microsoft.CSharp` namespace, if you want to generate and compile C# source code) and in the `System.`CodeDom`.Compiler` namespace, so you need to add proper Imports statements to your code to run the code samples that follow.
+The types that allow us to compile an assembly at run time are in the `Microsoft.VisualBasic` namespace (or in the `Microsoft.CSharp` namespace, if you want to generate and compile C# source code) and in the `System.CodeDom.Compiler` namespace, so you need to add proper Imports statements to your code to run the code samples that follow.

 The first thing to do is generate the source code for the program to be compiled dynamically.
 In the expression evaluator demo application, such source code is obtained by inserting the expression that the end user enters in the `txtExpression` field in the middle of the Eval method of an Evaluator public class: